 You will be assigned a liaison to assist your campaign throughout the election cycle once your committee is registered with the CFB.
 Your liaison is trained to answer questions about compliance and C‑SMART and will be one of your campaign’s most valuable resources.
 Your liaison will also remind you of important deadlines and filing requirements.

-NYC Votes Contribute is a fundraising platform created by the CFB to simplify the process of collecting credit card contributions online while meeting the CFB’s reporting and recordkeeping requirements.
+Contribute is a fundraising platform created by the CFB to simplify the process of collecting credit card contributions online while meeting the CFB’s reporting and recordkeeping requirements.
 While optional, this platform allows you to easily solicit credit card contributions via your campaign website and social media platforms and set up fundraising events to more easily track and report contributions raised.
+Refer to the FAQs for Campaigns for instructions on signing up for Contribute.

 Request Getting Started information